About the Project

 Early school leaving still remains relevant nowadays, even if great efforts are underway by the EC and Member States.

 Recent studies point out that slow progress has been done towards achieving the Europe 2020 target of reducing the share of early school leavers below the 10% benchmark.

 In 2015 there were more than 4 million early school leavers across Europe (young people with a migrant background are more at risk of early school leaving; the risk is especially high for disadvantaged minorities).

 In 2016, an average of 10.7% of young people (aged 18-24) in the EU -28 were early leavers from education and training.

 Contacts and consultations with project partners have also underlined that the situation is very similar in partners countries in 2016: 11.2% UK, 14.0% in Portugal, 13.8% in Italy and 6.2% in Greece (Eurostat).

-The project aims to exchange partners' good practices in prevention and fight against early school leaving of young people in order to provide support mainly for pupils and students at risk and with fewer opportunities (e.g. migrants, minorities, social or family problems, cultural differences, economic obstacles).
+The project supports the exchange of good practices amongst partners in prevention of early school leaving and to provide support mainly for pupils and students with fewer opportunities (e.g. migrants, minorities, social or family problems, cultural differences, economic obstacles).